permitta/permitta-core/docs/config/properties.md

 * Default: `INFO`
 * Example: `DEBUG`

 Sets the log level of the root logger.
-This applies to all loggers within Permitta as they all inherit from the root logger.
+This applies to all loggers within Moat as they all inherit from the root logger.

 ## `logger.<name>_level`
 * Type: `enum`